ucb-ee290c/fa18-smartnic/src/test/scala/aes/README.md

 A notable feature of the test is the byte-reordering in `AESNISTSpec`.
 This is done to accommodate endianess.
 The NIST files provide vectors are byte-wise little-endian, but have the first byte in the leftmost (MSB) slot.
 While the DUT expects a 128-bit value, the entire length is little-endian, so the first byte is in the rightmost (LSB) slot.

+## CREECBusAESTest

+This test suite validates the CREECBus software model and hardware wrappers for AES.
+It utilizes the test drivers and monitors developed for CREECBus.
+Unlike in the above testers, no extra hardware tester classes are necessary since the drivers and monitors are designed for CREECBus modules while the software model has built-in functions for testing from their super class `SoftwareModel`.

+- `CREECBusAESSWTest`: Verifies the encryption and decryption software models for both high and low level transactions.
+Also runs a basic encrypt-decrypt chain to demonstrate block composition.
+- `CREECBusAESHWTest`: Verifies the encryption and decryption RTL interfaces individually against the software models, then runs a simple encrypt-decrypt chain.